When I asked some of my closest friends if they knew what the estrobolome was, their answers sounded like a game of Balderdash.

 That might sound complicated at first, but it’s really worth digging into and understanding.
 Let’s take a closer look at what estrobolome is, and how it connects to the gut and hormonal balance.
 Once you understand the relationship, I’ll give you some ideas for keeping your gut microbiome (including the estrobolome) healthy.

 Researchers Claudia Plottel and Martin Blaser defined the estrobolome as “the aggregate of enteric bacterial genes whose products are capable of metabolizing estrogens.”
 In less scientific terms, that means the collective bacteria that can convert estrogen to its active form.

-Women really should understand what the estrobolome is and how it can impact their health.
+I think it’s important for women to understand what the estrobolome is and how it can impact their health.
 Most are aware of the way fluctuating hormones can make them feel.
 They’ve experienced ups and downs around their menstrual cycle, and any perimenopausal or menopausal woman who can tell you all about hot flashes, mood swings, and other uncomfortable symptoms.

 Estrogen and the Gut

 It may seem odd, but though estrogen is produced mainly by the ovaries and adrenals, levels are regulated primarily in your gut.
 That means that if your gut is out of balance, this important hormone may also be skewed.
-Estrogen levels that are too high or too low can lead to a host of health concerns — even increased risk of some types of cancer!

 Research is expanding in this area all the time.
 One review explored the way that the estrobolome might impact risk of developing postmenopausal estrogen receptor-positive breast cancer.
 Looking at the composition and activities of the estrobolome in healthy individuals as well as women with estrogen-driven breast cancer could lead to development of microbiome biomarkers and interventions to mitigate cancer risk, the authors said.